-According to evidence presented at trial, from approximately January 2011 to March 2017, Sumerour engaged in a scheme to defraud the Department of Labor's Office of Workers' Compensation Program by overbilling for physical therapy.
+According to evidence presented at trial, from approximately January 2011 to March 2017, Sumerour engaged in a scheme to defraud the DOL's Office of Workers' Compensation Program by overbilling for physical therapy.
 The evidence established that the fraud, in which Sumerour billed for more physical therapy than was provided, cost the Office of Workers' Compensation Program in excess of \$5.5 million.

 One other defendant has been charged in this matter.
-Latosha Morgan, 42, of Grand Prairie, Texas, pleaded guilty and is scheduled for sentencing in March 2020.
+Latosha Morgan, 42, of Grand Prairie, Texas, pleaded guilty and is awaiting sentencing.

 This case was investigated by DOJ-OIG, DOL-OIG, USPS-OIG, VA-OIG, and Army CID-MPFU.
-Trial Attorney Brynn Schiess and Counsel Amy Markopoulos of the Criminal Division's Fraud Section are prosecuting the case.
+Trial Attorneys Brynn Schiess and Amy Markopoulos of the Criminal Division's Fraud Section are prosecuting the case.